 The main treatments are:

-• blood transfusions – usual blood transfusions treat and prevent anaemia; in serious cases these are needed around once a month
+• blood transfusions – normal blood transfusions treat and prevent anaemia; in severe cases these are needed once a month

 • chelation therapy – treatment with medicine to take away the excess iron from the body that builds up as a result of having regular blood transfusions; some people with thalassemia get a build-up of iron even without transfusions and require treatment for this.

 Eating a healthy diet, doing regular exercise and not smoking or drinking a lot of alcohol can also help you stay as healthy as possible.

 The only possible cure for thalassemia is a stem cell or bone marrow transplant, but this is not done very often because of the risks involved.

 Stem Cell or Bone Marrow Transplants